Kaiqb/experiment/training/Module 7/Lab3 Instructions.md

 If you want to make this code your own, try changing one of the cities listed in the method _GetChoices()_ from its current value to your own home town instead.
 Remember that you will need to change the city name in all five locations where it is found.
 * OpenWeatherMap will return the top selection for the city name you pass to it.
 If your home town name is the same as a much larger area, you might not receive the weather you are hoping for.

+## Additional Resources
+Here are the steps to obtain an OpenWeatherMap key that were provided in session 2.
+* Use your email account to register and obtain a Free Subscription API key from OpenWeatherMap APIs.
+* You can request your free subscription key here: http://home.openweathermap.org/users/sign_in The OpenWeatherMap free account key will be provided to you within your email inbox, but takes several hours to become active.